adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

    a, b, p, q = 2.3, 6.7, 0.4, 0.0
    rv = beinf(a, b, p, q)

 This :code:`rv` object can now be used to call on any of the methods in :py:class:`~scipy.stats.rv_continuous`.
-For example, we can compute its first few moments
+For example, we can compute its first few moments:

 .. code-block:: python